His Eminence the Eighth Dorzong Rinpoche

 Bodhisattvas and the three main philosophy texts of Madhyamika

-with Ven.
-Tulku Tashi Namgyal and Ven.
-Drayab Khenpo Lodru,
+with Venerable Tulku Tashi Namgyal and Venerable Drayab Khenpo Lodru,

 one of the most famous Sakya Khenpos of that period in Kham.